ryanaruanno/Optimized-Pitch-Arsenals/README.md

 Currently, the project is focused on:

-- **Model Training:** Rethinking how to handle pitch type usage effectiveness and arsenal optimization.
+- **Model Training:** Retraining models after adding more features.

 ## Next Steps